 The calling party number is sent in the SIP "From", "Contact" and "PAI" headers.
-Since public numbering was selected to define the format of this number (Section 5.7), use the change public-unknown-numbering command to create an entry for each extension which has a DID assigned.
+Since private numbering was selected to define the format of this number (Section 5.7), use the change private-unknown-numbering command to create an entry for each extension which has a DID assigned.
 DID numbers are provided by the SIP service provider.
 Each DID number is assigned in this table to one enterprise internal extension or Vector Directory Numbers (VDNs).
-In the example below, four DID numbers assigned by the service provider are shown.
+In the example below, three DID numbers were assigned by the service provider for testing.
 These DID numbers were used as the outbound calling party information on the service provider trunk when calls were originated from the mapped extensions.